jankulovski/starterkit/README.md

    - Email: `admin@example.com`
    - Password: `password`
    - Admin privileges enabled

+   **Note:** Since password-based authentication is disabled, you'll need to log in via Google OAuth or Magic Link.
+For the seeder user, you can either:
+   - Use Google OAuth with the `admin@example.com` email (if you have access to that Google account)
+   - Request a Magic Link for `admin@example.com`
+   - Manually create a user via tinker and set them as admin

    Alternatively, you can manually set a user as admin by updating the `is_admin` column in the database:
    ```bash